Scent Detection Training For Dogs – Itsaboutdog

 • Use High-Value Treats: These will motivate your dog.

-• Keep Sessions Short: 10-15 minutes at a time to prevent boredom.
+• Keep Sessions Short: 10-15 minutes to prevent boredom.

 • Be Positive and Patient: Learning takes time.